 - Damage to wood furniture, especially hardwood floors

 High and low moisture levels can cause a number of issues in your home.
 So, what is the most ideal indoor level to keep your home at?

 The Ideal Home Humidity Level & How to Achieve It

 Every home is different, but a humidity level between 30 – 40% in the winter and between 50 – 60% in the summer are considered the ideal ranges for each season.
 A device called a humidistat gives you the ability to monitor and control home humidity levels.
 Additionally, installing a humidifier will be extremely beneficial especially in the winter months.

 Keeping your home at the optimal humidity level is going to do wonders for your family’s comfort and will be crucial to the structural longevity of your home.
-Contact Same Day Heating & Air Conditioning today with any questions or concerns regarding ideal home humidity conditions.
+Contact Same Day Heating, Cooling, Plumbing today with any questions or concerns regarding ideal home humidity conditions.
 One of our trained professionals is always happy to help!